zoenurel0/SDN/TEA/Readme.md

 To dump the "Open Virtual Switch Database" associated with the VTEP of the HyperV extensible switch, use the following command.

+(Execute from Host where tenant VM is running)
 ```bash
 ovsdb-client dump tcp:127.0.0.1:6641 ms_vtep
 ```